renderwell/renderwell.uicomponents/src/styleguide/index.md

 ---

-## Learn All About Forms

-Check out the [Foundation Docs](http://foundation.zurb.com/sites/docs) to learn about how flexible our forms are for creating different layouts.
-It works perfectly with the grid to meet all your form needs.

----

 ## Form Layouts

 Form elements in Foundation are styled based on their type attribute rather than a class.
 Inputs in Foundation have another major advantage — they are full width by default.
 That means that inputs will run as wide as the column that contains them.
 However, you have two options which make these forms extremely versatile: